killerrings/Uber-Rides-Prediction---Deployment/README.md

 • If you want to check the deployed model, click on the following link: <br>
   Deployed at: https://uber-rides-predictor.herokuapp.com/

-• Template inspired by Anuj Vyas
+• Template inspired by Anuj Vyas <br>
 • Based on project by Knowledge Shelf